7 Best generators for your RV air conditioner (Full reviews)

 What type of fuel Is best for recreational vehicle generators?

-There are three fuels used to power generators for recreational vehicles.
-They are gas, diesel, and propane.
+There are three fuels used to power generators for recreational vehicles: gas, diesel, and propane.

 Diesel is the most efficient fuel for generators.
 Diesel provides approx. 138,700 BTUs per gallon.
 It is also the cleanest burning of the three kinds of fossil fuels.

 Gas-powered RV generators are the most widely used because of their availability.
 Most gas-powered generators can use your RV’s fuel tank.
-Gasoline has a short shelf-life of about 3 months so please keep this in mind.
+Gasoline has a short shelf-life of about three months, so please keep this in mind.

-Propane generators are usually the least efficient and most expensive.
-They burn through fuel faster than gas or diesel.
-Propane/LP gas is fast becoming the most popular choice for RV generators because it’s easy to find, store, and move around.
+Propane generators are usually the least efficient and most expensive, and they burn through fuel faster than gas or diesel.
+Propane/LP gas is quickly becoming the most popular choice for RV generators because it’s easy to find, store, and move around.

-Many of today’s rig appliances use propane so you probably have tanks on board your RV.
+Many of today’s rig appliances use propane, so you probably have tanks on your RV.
 Propane has a longer shelf-life than gas and diesel because it’s stored in sealed tanks.
-It is also the lightest fuel of the three if you are keen to keep the weight down.
+It is also the lightest fuel of the three to keep the weight down.

-Each of these types of fuels has its own advantages and disadvantages.
-You should base your choice of fuel on cost, and most importantly, how easy the fuel is to get and store.
+Each of these types of fuels has its advantages and disadvantages.
+It would be best to base your energy choice on cost and, most importantly, how easy the fuel is to get and store.

 How do I connect a portable generator to my RV?